 Organic marketing strategies are and will always be relevant.
 In that sense, being able to rank your products for your target keywords should be your Number 1 Amazon Marketing Strategy.
 The reason is the longevity of the results.
 Once ranked (and assuming you have a good product at a competitive price point), you will continue to make full priced sales on an ongoing basis with no additional advertising costs.

 The difference between your product being on the top of page 1 and generating real, organic, full priced sales vs being on subsequent pages and having to pay for exposure is exponential.

-It all may appear chaotic and confusing, but there’s always a method to the madness that is Amazon marketing.
-In this Amazon marketing strategy, we’re going to be outlining the exact strategies and steps we take to achieve consistently high rankings for our clients.
-We will also discuss a case study to understand one of the three core elements to having a successful Amazon brand.
-In case you have any questions for us, do feel free to drop us a line here..
+It all may appear chaotic and confusing, but there’s always a method to the madness that is Amazon marketing strategy analysis.
+In this Amazon seller strategy, we’re going to be outlining the exact strategies and steps we take to achieve consistently high rankings for our clients.
+We will also discuss a case study to understand one of the three core elements of having a successful Amazon brand.

 Stage 1: Searcher Intent & Aligning Keyword Research